abbiecoghlan/most-wanted/FBI_README.md

 Welcome to the FBI 50 Most Wanted application!

-This application was built using data from the 2021 FBI 50 most wanted database.
-This app has been seeded with real information about the crimes, fugitives and locations of the FBI's 50 most wanted.
-Upon initialization of this app the user will seed their local database with all of the data .
-This app was created to assist FBI agents and users to read, analyze, input and remove information about crimes, fugitives and locations, correcting the formatting for ease of use.
+This project was created by two students attending Flatiron School's software engineering immersive as their end of module one project.
+In this application, we redesign the FBI's most wanted database in order to create an application that allows our user, an FBI agent, to read, analyze, input, update and remove information about fugitives and their crimes in various cities across the US.
+To get started, we seed our application with real-time data from the FBI's open API, allowing our application access to current information about the FBI's most wanted criminals.

 <!-- This application will allow the FBI to store, track, alter, and analyze the 50 most wanted criminals and their crimes.This is seeded with data from the FBI's 50 Most Wanted database. application allows FBI agents to read, analyze, input and remove details about crimes, fugitives and locations.
 All data has been taken from the FBI's public database and has been restructured for a better user story -->